zraso/bookmarks-2/README.md

 ```

 To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.
+Also create a test database with the same initial command ('bookmark_manager_test).